Political groups of the European Parliament: Eighth European Parliament

+Ninth European Parliament

 History according to group

 Some of the groups (such as the PES and S&D Group) have become homogeneous units coterminous with their European political party, some (such as IND/DEM) have not.
 But they are still coalitions, not parties in their own right, and do not issue manifestos of their own.
 It may therefore be difficult to discern how the groups intend to vote without first inspecting the party platforms of their constituent parties, and then with limited certainty.